seanpue/graphtransliterator/docs/usage.rst

 ==================================

 The main method of Graph Transliterator is :meth:`GraphTransliterator.transliterate`.
+It will return a string:

+>>> GraphTransliterator.from_yaml(
+... '''
+... tokens:
+...   a: []
+...   ' ': [wb]
+... rules:
+...   a: A
+...   ' ': '_'
+... whitespace:
+...   default: ' '
+...   consolidate: True
+...   token_class: wb
+... ''').transliterate("a a")
+'A_A'

-Transliteration error exceptions will be logged using :meth:`logging.warning`.
+Details of transliteration error exceptions will be logged using :meth:`logging.warning`.

 Unrecognizable Input Token
 --------------------------

-Unless the :class:`GraphTransliterator` is initialized with or has the property :obj:`ignore_errors` set as :obj:`True`, the :meth:`GraphTransliterator.transliterate` will raise :exc:`UnrecognizableInputTokenException` when character(s) in the input string do not correspond to any defined types of input tokens.
+Unless the :class:`GraphTransliterator` is initialized with or has the property :obj:`ignore_errors` set as :obj:`True`, :meth:`GraphTransliterator.transliterate` will raise :exc:`UnrecognizableInputTokenException` when character(s) in the input string do not correspond to any defined types of input tokens.
 In both cases, there will be a :meth:`logging.warning`:

 >>> from graphtransliterator import GraphTransliterator
 >>> yaml_ = """